Intel-bigdata/SSM/README.md

 Without SSM, data may always be read from HDD.
 With SSM, optimizations can be made through rules.
 As shown in the figure above, data can be moved to faster SSD to achieve better performance.

 ### 3. Archive cold data
 Files are less likely to be read during the ending of lifecycle, so it is better to move these cold files into lower performance storage to decrease the cost of data storage.
-The following shows the example of archiving data that has not been read over 1 times during the last 90 days.
+The following shows the example of archiving the data that has not been read during the last 90 days.

 ![](https://github.com/Intel-bigdata/SSM/blob/trunk/docs/image/archive-case.png)